 Another great gift for minimalists is giving them a night or weekend away.
-You could pay for the hotel, the babysitter, and include a gift card for a nearby restaurant!
+You could pay for the hotel, and the babysitter, and include a gift card for a nearby restaurant!

 Make your minimalist friend’s life easier so they can focus on what’s most important to them!
 Pay for a cleaning service, car detailing, or babysitting.

 A Donation in Their Name

 What causes or charities do they support?
 If you know they love animals, you could make a donation to an animal shelter in their name.
-If you know they are passionate about putting a stop to sex-trafficking or helping starving children, donate to a reputable organization who is working towards those things.
+If you know they are passionate about putting a stop to sex-trafficking or helping starving children, donate to a reputable organization that is working towards those things.